HaoDong0027/Dressage/docs/trajectory-storage-refactor-en.md

 \approx B\bar{X}
 ```

-Here, $\bar{X}$ is the average number of Segments per trajectory.
-The context window only provides an upper bound for an individual Segment and does not determine $\bar{X}$.
+Here, $`\bar{X}`$ is the average number of Segments per trajectory.
+The context window only provides an upper bound for an individual Segment and does not determine $`\bar{X}`$.
 Capacity planning therefore cannot rely on “batch size × context window” alone.

 For trajectories containing multiple Segments, the full Segment working set carried by the original centralized path is approximately: